|Date of Birth||27 November 1940 , San Francisco, California, USA|

 Lee was born "Lee Jun Fan" November twenty-seventh 1940 in San Francisco, the son of Lee Hoi Chuen, a singer with the Cantonese Opera.
-Approximately, one year later the family returned to Kowloon in Hong Kong and at the age of five years, a young Bruce begins appearing in children's roles in minor films including The Birth of Mankind (1946) and Fu gui fu yun (1948).
-At the age of 12, Bruce commenced attending La Salle College, and was later beaten up by a street gang, which inspired him to take up martial arts training under the tutelage of "Sifu Yip Man" who schooled Bruce in wing chun kung fu for a period of approximately five years.
+Approximately one year later the family returned to Kowloon in Hong Kong and at the age of five years, a young Bruce begins appearing in children's roles in minor films including The Birth of Mankind (1946) and Fu gui fu yun (1948).
+At the age of 12 Bruce commenced attending La Salle College.
+Bruce was later beaten up by a street gang, which inspired him to take up martial arts training under the tutelage of "Sifu Yip Man" who schooled Bruce in wing chun kung fu for a period of approximately five years.
 This was the only formalized martial arts training ever undertaken by Lee.
-The talented & athletic Bruce also took up cha-cha dancing, and at the age of 18 won a major dance championship in Hong Kong.
+The talented & athletic Bruce also took up cha-cha dancing and at the age of 18 won a major dance championship in Hong Kong.

-However, his temper and quick fists got him in trouble the Hong Kong police on numerous occasions, and his parents suggested that he head off to the United States.
-Lee landed in San Francisco's Chinatown in 1959 and worked in a close relative's restaurant, however he eventually made his way to Seattle, Washington where he enrolled at university to study philosophy, and found the time to practice his beloved kung fu techniques.
-In 1963, Lee met Linda Emery (later his wife) and also opened his first kung fu school at 4750 University Way.
-During the early half of the 1960s, Lee became associated with many key martial arts figures in the USA including kenpo karate expert Ed Parker and tae kwon do master Jhoon Rhee.
+However his temper and quick fists got him in trouble with the Hong Kong police on numerous occasions.
+His parents suggested that he head off to the United States.
+Lee landed in San Francisco's Chinatown in 1959 and worked in a close relative's restaurant.
+He eventually made his way to Seattle, Washington where he enrolled at university to study philosophy and found the time to practice his beloved kung fu techniques.
+In 1963 Lee met Linda Emery (later his wife) and also opened his first kung fu school at 4750 University Way.
+During the early half of the 1960s Lee became associated with many key martial arts figures in the USA including kenpo karate expert Ed Parker and tae kwon do master Jhoon Rhee.
 He made guest appearances at notable martial arts events including the Long Beach Nationals.
-Through one of these tournaments, Bruce met Hollywood hair-stylist Jay Sebring who introduced him to T.V. producer William Dozier.
-Based on the runaway success of "Batman", Dozier was keen to bring the cartoon character of "The Green Hornet" to T.V. and was on the lookout for an East Asian actor to play the Green Hornet's sidekick, "Kato".
-Around this time, Bruce also opened a second kung fu school in Oakland, California and relocated to Oakland to be closer to Hollywood.
+Through one of these tournaments Bruce met Hollywood hair-stylist Jay Sebring who introduced him to T.V. producer William Dozier.
+Based on the runaway success of "Batman" Dozier was keen to bring the cartoon character of "The Green Hornet" to T.V. and was on the lookout for an East Asian actor to play the Green Hornet's sidekick, "Kato".
+Around this time Bruce also opened a second kung fu school in Oakland, California and relocated to Oakland to be closer to Hollywood.

-By now, Lee's remarkable success in East Asia had come to the attention of Hollywood film executives and a script was hastily written pitching him as a secret agent penetrating an island fortress.
-Warner Bros. financed the film, and also insisted on B-movie tough guy John Saxon starring alongside Lee to give the film wider appeal.
+By now Lee's remarkable success in East Asia had come to the attention of Hollywood film executives and a script was hastily written pitching him as a secret agent penetrating an island fortress.
+Warner Bros. financed the film and also insisted on B-movie tough guy John Saxon starring alongside Lee to give the film wider appeal.
 The film culminates with another show-stopping fight sequence between Lee and the key villain, Han, in a maze of mirrors.
-Shooting was completed in and around Hong Kong in early 1973 and in the subsequent weeks, Bruce was involved in completing over dubs and looping for the final cut.
-Various reports from friends and coworkers cite how he was not feeling well during this period, and on July twentieth 1973 he lay down at the apartment of actress Betty Ting Pei after taking a head-ache tablet, and was later unable to be revived.
-A doctor was called, and Lee was taken to hospital by ambulance and pronounced dead that evening.
+Shooting was completed in and around Hong Kong in early 1973 and in the subsequent weeks Bruce was involved in completing over dubs and looping for the final cut.
+Various reports from friends and coworkers cite that he was not feeling well during this period and on July twentieth 1973 he lay down at the apartment of actress Betty Ting Pei after taking a head-ache tablet and was later unable to be revived.
+A doctor was called and Lee was taken to hospital by ambulance and pronounced dead that evening.
 The official finding was death due to a cerebral edema, caused by a reaction to the head-ache tablet.

 Fans world-wide were shattered that their virile idol had passed at such a young age, and nearly thirty thousand fans filed past his coffin in Hong Kong.
 A second, much smaller ceremony was held in Seattle, Washington and Bruce was laid to rest at Lake View Cemetary in Seattle with pall bearers including Steve McQueen, James Coburn and Dan Inosanto.
 Enter the Dragon (1973) was later released in the mainland United States, and was a huge hit with audiences there, which then prompted National General films to actively distribute his three prior movies to U.S. theatres... each was a box office smash.